apontious/VoiceOver-UITableViewCell-Bug/README.md

 VoiceOver-UITableViewCell-Bug
 =============================

-Sample applications to demonstrate specific issue with VoiceOver and UITableViewCell.
+Sample applications to demonstrate bug with VoiceOver and UITableViewCell.

+Details can be found at http://openradar.appspot.com/radar?id=5862077382000640